Visit Historic Attractions in Philadelphia Northeast Area

 - Sesame Place (8 miles)

-Book your Sesame Place 2014 Package and kids get in for FREE with each paying adult.
+Book your Sesame Place 2014 Package.
 The Radisson Hotel Philadelphia Northeast is conveniently located near Sesame Place where you and your family can meet your favorite Sesame Street friends, see the colorful shows and enjoy a fun-filled day of rides and water slides.

 Phone: +1 (215) 752-7070

 - Battleship New Jersey (21.6 miles)

 This 45,000-ton military icon earned an astonishing 19 Battle and Campaign stars for exemplary service, making it the most decorated battleship in U.S. history.
 Some of the tour guides have even served active duty on what they refer to as the "Big J."